0xprinc/checks-while-hacks/README.md

     + when it has high amount of each token and every combination,
     + when it is has some bool value come to true which is changing the state of the contract,
     + try to switch between every if and else condition and also try in all ranges of the variables present
+    + what if I swap all the tokens in the pool
+    + what if I borrow all the asset tokens
 10. Do a generic line-by-line review of the contracts.
 11. Do another review from the perspective of every actor in the threat model.
 12. Glance over the project's tests + code coverage and look deeper at areas lacking coverage.